sithu-khant/ztm-extension/README.md

 ## Logs

-* Mon Dec 18, 2023 - All the checkboxes in `popup` are now working.
+* Mon Dec 18, 2023 - All the checkboxes in `popup` can now store the check status.
 	* Toggle Sidebar is connected to the `popup`.
 * Sun Dec 17, 2023 - Added `popup`.
 Started working on the content scripts.
 Restructure the folder directories.
 * Fri Dec 15, 2023 - Made official announcement in the ZTM discord server.